 5) Students will be required to visit the University Career Center and work with career coaches to polish their cover letter, resume, thank you letter, and take a skills assessment.

 1) STEP ONE: Complete the one-page application and send it with your:

 a) cover letter, b) resume, and c) (unofficial) transcript directly to the Director of the Internship Program.

 Incomplete applications will not be considered.

 2) STEP TWO: After materials are received and reviewed, the applicant will be contacted by Dr. Wallace for follow-up information.

 3) STEP THREE: Upon acceptance, students will be allowed to register for the course, usually within a week.

 4) STEP FOUR: Students are required to complete all required documents for their respective sites on their own and to forward a copy to Dr. Wallace.
 Instructions and materials will be provided during late summer before internship begins.

 Additional questions?
-Please contact Dr. Sherri Wallace, the Director of the Internship Program.
+Please contact Dr. David Imbroscio, the Director of the Internship Program.